-Let’s face it, feeling uncomfortable in a situation is never enjoyable.
-However, it is a little more manageable when you expect to feel that way and can prepare yourself accordingly.
-When you are entering a situation where others are drinking, such as a typical holiday party, it’s important to know that the situation likely won’t feel natural and easy right away.
-It may seem hard to relax without drinking, though it is possible.
-You may feel like the odd one out sipping water or soda, but that’s OK.
-In fact, it’s normal.
-What really matters is how you deal with feeling that way.
+You may feel like the odd one out sipping water or soda, but that’s alright.
+What really matters is how you deal with these uncomfortable feelings.
 You can continue to focus on feeling like you are being left out, or you can focus on the ways in which you are being included.
-After all, in order to be there, you had to be invited in the first place.
-The more normal and at ease you act, the less others will notice anything may be off.
-Much of how you may feel in uncomfortable situations comes down to mindset.
+Remember: In order to be there, you had to be invited in the first place.
+The more normal and at ease you act, the less others will perceive that something is off.
+Your mindset plays a large role in how you feel in uncomfortable situations.

-If you’ve been a big social drinking in the past and you suddenly stop partaking, people are likely going to notice.
-Though not everyone will comment about it or question you, some people may.
-As such, it is important to have a response prepared.
-Remember, you don’t owe anyone an explanation.
-But if you feel comfortable telling the truth, people typically accept that and move on.
-Or, you can simply tell them you are the designated driver or that you are trying to take better care of your body.
-Those responses are hard to argue, and people likely will respect your response, or even admire it.
+You don’t owe anyone an explanation, but if you feel comfortable telling the truth, people typically accept that and move on.
+If you want to avoid a conversation about your recovery, you can tell them you are the designated driver or that you are trying to take better care of your body.
+These replies are hard to argue and people likely will respect your response.

 Though it may not feel like it in the moment, sobriety does get easier over time.
-Like most experiences in the first year of sobriety, the first sober holiday season will likely be the toughest.
-It is important to stay grounded and remind yourself what you are thankful for, rather than focus on what your life is lacking.
-One way to do this is to make a list of reasons you enjoy the holiday season—reasons that have nothing to do with alcohol.
+Like most experiences, in the first year of sobriety, your first sober holiday season will likely be the toughest.
+It is important to stay grounded and remind yourself what you are thankful for instead of focus on what your life is lacking.
+One way to do this is to make a list of reasons you enjoy the holiday season.
 Chances are you can come up with many.
-Then the trick is to focus in on those reasons and to come to realize that being fully present makes those parts of the holidays all the more enjoyable.
+Now you can think of what you enjoy and come to realize that being sober and fully present makes those parts of the holidays all the more enjoyable.

-As someone who is sober, taking the time to think about the holiday season ahead of time is vital.
-It may be difficult, but with the right tools and expectations, you will be able to manage your feelings come out the other side with your sobriety intact, which is something you will not regret.
+Whether you are newly sober or haven’t used alcohol in years, thinking about the holiday season ahead of time is vital.
+With the right strategies and expectations, you will be able to manage your feelings and enter the new year sober, which is something you will not regret.